VampSlayer/CivMoney-Ruby/README.txt

 Web App by Sayam Hussain

-Using Ruby, Sinatra and Postgres SQL
+Backend using Ruby, Sinatra and Postgres SQL.

+Front end now written in React!

-Install instructions on wiki page iii
+Install instructions on wiki page.

+Live website can be found on http://civmoney.com